RISBC-3 Rhode Island Plumbing Code

 This part shall be known as the Rhode Island State Plumbing Code Regulation SBC-3-2019 hereafter referred to as "this code".

 Add the following new section 101.1.1 Referenced Codes.

 The other codes referenced elsewhere in this code shall be considered part of the requirements of this code to the prescribed extent of each such reference.

 5. Fire Prevention Code.
-Wherever and whenever provisions of the International Fire Code 2012 editions are referenced, the appropriate Rhode Island Fire Safety Code (450-RICR-00-00-1 through 10) requirements shall apply.
+Wherever and whenever provisions of the International Fire Code 2015 editions are referenced, the appropriate Rhode Island Fire Code (450-RICR-00-00-1 through 10) requirements shall apply.

 7. Building Code.
-The provisions of the Rhode Island State Building Code SBC-1-2013 (Part 1 of this Subchapter) shall apply wherever referenced in this code as the International Building Code.
+The provisions of the Rhode Island State Building Code SBC-1-2019 (Part 1 of this Subchapter) shall apply wherever referenced in this code as the International Building Code.

 8. Residential Code.
-The provisions of the Rhode Island One and Two-Family Dwelling Code SBC-2-2013 (Part 2 of this Subchapter) shall apply wherever referenced in this code as the International Residential Code.
+The provisions of the Rhode Island One and Two-Family Dwelling Code SBC-2-2019 (Part 2 of this Subchapter) shall apply wherever referenced in this code as the International Residential Code.

 9. Existing Building Code.
-The provisions of the Rhode Island State Building Code SBC-1-2013 (Part 1 of this Subchapter) in conjunction with the State Rehabilitation Code SRC-1 and the Rhode Island Fire Safety Code shall apply wherever referenced in this code as the International Existing Building Code.
+The provisions of the Rhode Island State Building Code SBC-1-2019 (Part 1 of this Subchapter) in conjunction with the State Rehabilitation Code SRC-1 (Part 20 of this Subchapter) and the Rhode Island Fire Code (450-RICR-00-00-1 through 10) shall apply wherever referenced in this code as the International Existing Building Code.